Empowering Citizens, Enhancing Rights

 Our project is dedicated to increasing awareness of the EU Charter of Fundamental Rights and strengthening its application at all levels.
 Through a diverse set of activities ranging from media training and expert debates to local authorities support and youth empowerment, we aim to make the Charter a living instrument in daily life.

 This project is running for 2 years from 2024-2026, with generous support of EU CERV programme.
+Powered by a group of 5 organisations and coordinated by Democracy Reporting International.

 A pin-drop location icon with a checkmark in a circle overlapping the lower right corner, suggesting verification or completion of a specific location-based task.